gymreklab/cse185-spring20/jupyter_assignment_instructions.md

 ## Assignment descriptions

 <a name="lab1">

-### Lab 1: "Next generation sequencing and mutation hunting".
+### Lab 1: "Next generation sequencing and mutation hunting"

 Follow instructions above to navigate to the Lab1 assignment on datahub.

 You will need to complete four Jupyter notebooks for Lab 1: